 Consumer cases at Kings Civil Court: The court is now hearing cases, typically via Microsoft Teams, that are deemed an “emergency.”
 In the consumer context, this includes OSCs when there is a bank levy or income execution.
 Currently, older consumer cases (those filed pre-pandemic) are now being calendared for virtual hearings beginning June 1st, 2021.
 For older and current consumer cases, litigants can call the clerk’s number above to find out their new court date.

-Economic Impact Payments: For consumer receiving stimulus checks, those funds have been deemed exempt from garnishment under New York law by the Attorney General, Letitia James.
-Ms. James has issued guidance to banks regarding this exemption, saying, “Banking institutions are advised that they should treat CARES Act payments as subject to the same protections as statutorily exempt payments.”
+Economic Impact Payments: For consumers receiving stimulus checks and child care tax credits, those funds have been deemed exempt from garnishment under New York law.
+The New York Legislature has passed a Bill which deems stimulus payments and any tax refund/credit exempt from collection (S5923A / A6617A).
+The VLP provided a Memo of Support for this bill which addressed the large impact such a measure could have on our low-income clients.
+In addition, the Attorney General, Letitia James, has issued guidance to banks regarding this exemption, saying, “Banking institutions are advised that they should treat CARES Act payments as subject to the same protections as statutorily exempt payments.”
 Her office will prosecute any violations of this guidance.
-In addition, the New York Legislature has passed a Bill which deems stimulus payments exempt from collection (S5923A / A6617A).
-The VLP provided a Memo of Support for this bill which addressed the large impact such a measure could have on our low-income clients.

 New case filings from creditors: Chief Judge Marks announced that beginning Monday, May 25, 2020 new matters, previously classified as “nonessential,” will be able to be filed electronically for the five New York City counties and the Long Island counties of Nassau and Suffolk, along with Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties using NYSCEF.
 Pursuant to this, creditors are now filing cases against litigants through NYSCEF in Supreme Court and in person at the Civil Courthouse.
 If you receive a consumer Summons and Complaint then you must file a response by mail, over the phone, or in person.